Seating Plan & Photos

 Offering sound descriptions and dialogue text for the hearing impaired, the CaptiView device fits in drink cup-holders.
 (Note: There are no cup-holders in G Row or L row).
 There are 2 CaptiView devices available.
 It is recommended you book these in advance by phoning the cinema.

-Glenbrook Cinema has a limited number of booster seats for small children.
+Glenbrook Cinema has a limited number of red booster seats for small children.
+In addition, comfy charcoal coloured cushions are available and provide that extra boost for all ages.
 You are also more than welcome to bring your own cushion or booster seat.

 If you are concerned about fitting into regular cinema seats you are more than welcome to arrange a time to discretely try out our seats when no other patrons are in the auditorium.